discordjs/guide/guide/command-handling/README.md

 ```

 ::: tip
-We'll be moving over the commands created in [the previous page](/creating-your-bot/commands-with-user-input.md) as well, but for the sake of keeping the base code short, those commands have been omitted from the codeblock above.
+We'll be moving over the commands created in [the previous page](/creating-your-bot/commands-with-user-input.md) as well, but for the sake of keeping the base code short, the code block above omits those commands.
 :::

 ## Individual command files